gi0baro/weppyreg/extensions/Assets/page.md

 css = app.ext.Assets.css(
     'css/base.css',
     'css/theme.sass',
+    'css/partial.scss',
     output="all.css").minify()

 app.ext.Assets.register('base_js', js)
 app.ext.Assets.register('base_css', css)
 ```

 As you can see, you should threat separately javascript assets and css assets, but the syntax is always the same.
-You create a *bundle* calling the `Assets.js` or `Assets.css` methods, with the list of files to include and the output name of the resulting file.
+You can create a *bundle* of assets calling the `Assets.js` or `Assets.css` methods, with the list of files to include and the output name of the resulting file.
 Both the object resulting from the methods have a `minify` method, which will minify all the contents of the resulting output file.

+As in the given example, you can pack together files with different extensions, like both *.js* and *.coffee* for the javascript and *.css*, *.sass*, *.scss* for the styles.
+The extension will take care of them, applying the appropriate filters on the files which need them.

 Once you have defined your bundles, you can register them to your application using the `Assets.register` method, where the first parameter is the identifier of your bundle, and the second paramtere is the bundle you've just declared.